-He still has his sketchbooks from his Ruskin School studies — and in the corners of several pages are drawings by Randolph Schwabe and Albert Rutherston.
-‘They were excellent draftsmen,’ he remembers; ‘I tried to create a plasticity with shading, but they could do it with a wonderfully subtle line.’
+He kept his sketchbooks from his Ruskin School studies all his life — and in the corners of several pages are drawings by Randolph Schwabe and Albert Rutherston.
+‘They were excellent draftsmen,’ he remembered; ‘I tried to create a plasticity with shading, but they could do it with a wonderfully subtle line.’

 They got talking and later he also saw her paintings: ‘It was a great surprise to me when I first saw an oil painting of hers — those deep colours.’

 (More about Joseph Horovitz, together with a film in which he and Milein reminisce together, can be found here.)

 Another of Cosman’s early lithographs is this 1940 portrait of the future philosopher and novelist Iris Murdoch, then an undergraduate at Somerville.
 Milein had spotted her striking face in the audience at a lecture given at New College by Graham Sutherland, and approached her afterwards to sit for a portrait.
 Murdoch was enthusiastic and immediately invited Milein for cocoa at Somerville.
 Afterwards she came to the Ashmolean for the portrait, but they found the studios filled to capacity.
 Milein therefore got her to pose standing in a passageway, while she sketched her features straight onto the limestone.
 Milein wrote later that Iris Murdoch’s powerful face made her think of ‘a young female version of Tolstoy’.